eblair912/embrace-docs-docsy/_docs/qe-steps.md

 ## Step 1: Make a Request to Quote endpoint
 In order to get the redirect URL for Quote Engine, you'll need to make a request to Embrace's `/quotes/fullquote` endpoint.

 Before you call this endpoint, you must have all of the details for the quote.
-Make sure to view the [**quote request schema**](https://docs.embrace.dev/api-details#api=embrace-quote-api-dev-v2&operation=post-quotes-fullquote) to ensure all required information is being sent.
+Make sure to view our [**quote page**](https://docs.embrace.dev/api-details#api=embrace-quote-api-dev-v2&operation=post-quotes-fullquote) to get the full endpoint and schema.

 <!-- Nav tabs -->
 <ul class="nav nav-tabs" id="codeTabs" role="tablist">